akky/embed-wider-flickr-photo/readme.txt

 This simple plugin, let WordPress takes larger image from Flickr.
 The larger image would match better and more beautiful in wide themes.

+Because you just paste Flickr photo URLs, your post contents are not affected by Flickr's embedded code change.
+If there will be another plugin, you can change how Flickr photos are embedded on whole site, without modifying each embedded code.

 This plugin works with PHP 5.5 or above.

 == Installation ==